MoritzGoeckel/OpenComputersMiner/README.md

 ### Interface
 The interface is called at system start.
 <br/>
-1. asks whether the robot should start mining [y for yes | n for no]
+1. asks whether the robot should start mining
 <br/>
-2. specify the width of the mining area
+2. choose a mining patte
 <br/>
-3. choose a pattern
+3. specify the size of the mining area

 ## Usage